Estimated Date of Birth: 11/22/14

 Color: Tan and white

-Hi, I'm Benny.
-I'm a survivor.
+I'm also a survivor.
 In the fall of 2017 I was seriously injured.
 I don't even remember what happened exactly.
 All I know is that I woke up and my pelvis was fractured in three places and my rear left leg was broken or dislocated or both.
-A couple of weeks later an Animal Control Officer found me as a stray and saved my life by taking me to the shelter.
+A couple weeks later an Animal Control Officer found me as a stray and saved my life by taking me to the shelter.
 I received immediate medical treatment and the search for a rescue began.

 According to my x-rays I was injured sometime after August 1, 2017.
 I did not receive medical treatment.
 When I was picked up by the ACO in October the bones in my hips had started to re-knit and therefore any damage to my body would be percent.
 At this point I can't be 'fixed', but I can live a better quality of life free from pain.
 The vet recommended FHO surgery.

-I came home to my foster family right before Thanksgiving.
-I love my three foster siblings.
-They play with me and snuggle with me too.
 I am going in on Tuesday, December 12th for a surgery consultation.
 My foster mom says the doctor's and staff are going to take great care of me.
 We're going to start with a check-up and then x-rays.
 After we see how my hips have healed the doctor will determine the next best steps.

 I am preparing myself for FHO surgery.
 You see my left leg is currently dislocated.
 So every time I bear weight on it or it moves it causes me pain.
 I am on pain medication to easy my pain, but if surgery will make me not hurt then I'm ready for it.
 My foster mom said FHO surgery is where they will remove the 'ball' off of my left rear leg femur and realign my leg in the hip socket.
 The surgery will cause my leg hang free, eliminate my constant pain and increase my mobility.
 Recovery is about six months, but many FHO surgery dogs display noticible improvement quickly.
 So I'm ready.
-I ready to live life pain free!
+I'm ready to live life pain free!

 December 15, 2017